 By Craig Lambert, Co Founder, Slingshot Accelerator

-So for those who may be applying to HCF or any other programs we will be running next year, here are a few things I look out for.
+So, for those who may be seeking to apply to a program we’re running, here are a few things I look out for.

 Don’t just apply to get an intro to the Corporate, or a bit of seed funding or just to see what happens.
 Carefully consider what the Accelerator offers, is it right for you and your team and can you put the time and effort into making the most of the experience if selected.
 If the answer is no, then maybe apply at a time when you are ready to commit to your Startup.